botpress/documentation-v12/docs/tutorials/chat-3rd-party-OAuth.md

 }
 ```

-Next step, is to implement the `onBotMount` function the in our `module/src/index.ts` that will configure the Passport Twitter straregy for each bot.
+Next step is to implement the `onBotMount` function the in our `module/src/index.ts` that will configure the Passport Twitter strategy for each bot.

 ```ts
 const onBotMount = async (bp: typeof sdk, botId) => {